National Assembly (Kenya)

-The National Assembly of the Republic of Kenya is one of the two Houses of the Parliament of Kenya.
+The National Assembly of the Republic of Kenya (formerly House of Representatives) is one of the two Houses of the Parliament of Kenya.
 Between 1966 and 2013, it served as a unicameral house.
 In 2013 (11th Parliament), it became the lower house when the Senate was reestablished.

 It has a total of 349 seats: 290 elected from the constituencies, 47 women elected from the counties and 12 nominated representatives.
 The Speaker of the National Assembly of Kenya serves as an ex officio member.

 The High Court of Kenya ordered lawmakers to introduce gender quotas, or face dissolution in the mid-2010s, following the implementation of the 2010 Constitution.